syncfusion-content/install-docs/Common/FAQ/How-to-resolve-the-Preparing-to-Install-issue-that-occurs-during-Essential-Studio-installation.md

 ---
 layout: post
 title: Preparing To Install | Common | Syncfusion
-description: how to resolve the "preparing to install" issue that occurs during essential studio installation?
+description: this section provides information about how to resolve the "preparing to install" issue that occurs during essential studio installation?
 platform: common
 control: Essential Studio
 documentation: ug